emecon21/Packet-Tracer-Labs/dhcp/README.md

    - Basic Cisco IOS commands for DHCP

-You can also follow the steps above or explore the configurations already in place.
+You can follow the steps above or explore the configurations already in place.